Riemannian metrics on differentiable stacks: Introduction

 5 pt

-{\bf Organization.} In Section \ref{sec:fibrations}, we review basic facts about submersions and fibrations between Lie groupoids.
+{\bf Organization.} In Section \ref{sec:fibrations} we review basic facts about fibrations between Lie groupoids and their cleavages.
 In Section \ref{sec:riemannian:subm} we recall the main properties of Riemannian groupoids and we adapt the gauge trick construction of \cite{dhf} to the case of fibrations, proving that split fibrations between proper groupoids can be made Riemannian.
-In Section \ref{sec:linear:fibrations} we prove our linearization theorems for submersions and proper split fibrations.
+In Section \ref{sec:linear:fibrations} we prove our linearization theorems for Riemannian groupoid submersions and proper groupoid fibrations.
 In Section \ref{section:rigidity} we give applications of our linearization results to deduce rigidity theorems for Lie groupoids.
-In Section \ref{sec:stack} we develop the preliminaries for the stacky approach and in Section \ref{sec:stack2} we present the Morita invariance of metrics and the stacky Ehresmann.
+Finally, in section \ref{sec:stack}, we present a stacky version of our theory, developing fundamental notions such as stacky immersion and submersions, proving the Morita invariance of our metrics, and establishing a stacky Ehresmann theorem.
 5 pt

 {\bf Acknowledgments. } We are grateful to IMPA, UU and UIUC for hosting us at several stages of this project.
-We thank H.~Bursztyn, E.~Lerman and I.~Moerdijk for fruitful discussions, I.~Marcut for pointing out a mistake in the original proof of Corollary \ref{cor:rigidity-foliations}, and M.~Crainic, J.N.~Mestre and I.~Struchiner for sharing with us a preliminary version of their preprint \cite{cms}.
+We thank H.~Bursztyn, E.~Lerman, I.~Marcut and I.~Moerdijk for fruitful discussions, and to M.~Crainic, J.N.~Mestre and I.~Struchiner for sharing with us a preliminary version of their preprint \cite{cms}.
+We also thank the referee for his comments and suggestions, that helped improve this manuscript.